Shubxam/shubxam/README.md

 ### Hi there 👋 I'm Shubham Soni.

-- I’m a Financial Engineer.
+- I'm a Quantitative Software Engineer.
 - I'm interested in building local first apps.
 Always love a TUI app with great interface.
 - I'm passionate about building practical solutions to problems in wealthtech/fintech domain.
 - I’m looking to collaborate on interesting projects on python/rust centered around trading.